Geunchogo of Baekje: Foreign relations

 During his reign, Baekje activated and led the commercial trading among China, Korean Peninsula and Japan; known as the triangle trade.
-Traditionally the commerce was mostly dominated by Chinese emperors; however, after China lost control of Lelang, northern China came under the rule of Foreign People including Xiongnu, Xianbei and Qiang, all of whom were inexperienced at sea.
+Traditionally the commerce was mostly dominated by Chinese emperors; however, after China lost control of Lelang, northern China came under the rule of the "Five Barbarians", all of whom were inexperienced at sea.
 Baekje established commanderies in the Liaoxi regions of China and advanced into Kyūshū of Japan, and rose as the new trading center of East Asia.

 Baekje also exported culture to Baekje's allies in the Wa kingdom of Yamato period Japan.
 The evidence of friendly relationship of Baekje with Japan is the Seven-Branched Sword which Geunchogo gave to the Yamato ruler.
-Geunchogo also sent scholars Wang In and Ajiki to Japan to spread knowledge of Baekje culture, Confucianism, and Chinese characters.
+According to Nihon Shoki, Geunchogo also sent scholars Wang In and Ajiki to Japan to spread knowledge of Baekje culture: Confucianism and Chinese characters.
 Then Wani taught Confucian classics to emperor's heir Ujinowakiiratuko.